Skip to main content

 Dehydration leads to dry skin, and dry skin leads to fur loss.
 Keeping an eye on your dog’s water intake is a good idea if you notice anything amiss.
 A lack of vitamins can be another cause of unhealthy hair follicles, so you may want to double-check that your pet is on the best, nutrient-rich diet for her.

-Regular bathing and deshedding treatments
+Regular bathing and de-shedding treatments

 Bathing your dog — even just with warm water and gentle canine soap — helps remove dead skin cells and fur from her coat.
 Don’t forget to give her a good brushing once she’s dry!
-In many cases, this will cause your dog to lose this unneeded fur during and shortly after her bath but will reduce shedding in the long term.
+In many cases, this will cause your dog to lose this unneeded fur during and shortly after her bath, but it will reduce shedding in the long term.

 You can up the ante by investing in a deshedding shampoo and conditioner for your dog.
 Typically, these products work by hydrating your pup’s skin and rebuilding healthy, working hair follicles.
-This will be especially useful for dogs with thicker undercoats, since brushing alone may not be enough.
+This will be especially useful for dogs with thicker undercoats since brushing alone may not be enough.

 a Pomeranian sits on a woman's lap and gets brushed